Broward Grade Calculation

 This page calculates grades using the same methodology as Broward County, FL Public Schools.
 Grade tables are below, followed by the calculation procedure.

-Regardless of point values, if the "2/3" rule is violated, the final grade is "F".
+Regardless of point values, if the "2/3" rule is violated, the final grade is "F" for Semester grades only.

 Table 1